No wise fish would go anywhere without a porpoise.Lewis Carroll, Mock Turtle, Alice’s Adventures in Wonderland

 There are those who advocate owning minimal tools, as if owning many tools is an emotional burden and fewer tools is healthier.
 Perhaps they are suffering from Marie Kondo syndrome.

-I have known old men like that.
-Guys that grew up during the Great Depression and learned to accomplish many tasks with few tools because they could not afford more.
-Accomplishing the job without adequate tools became a matter of pride to them.
-But often the quality of their work suffered.
+Your humble and obedient servant has known old men like that; Guys that grew up during the Great Depression and could not afford many tools, regardless of quality, and so learned to accomplish many tasks with the few tools they had.
+Accomplishing the job without adequate tools was a necessity, which became a habit, and later a matter of pride.
+But often the efficiency and quality of their work suffered.

 Or perhaps these minimalists are like a guy I used to work with who owned a favorite pair of expensive loafers and wore them to the office, to the beach, and when camping.
 He even boasted about wearing them last year to climb Mount Fuji.
 He is wealthy but strangely proud of owning only one pair of shoes.

 I have a different sort of obsession that I suspect sprang from a time when I had little money, but couldn’t earn the money I needed because I couldn’t afford the necessary tools.
-A frustrating situation many of our Gentle Readers may also have experienced.
+A frustrating situation many Gentle Readers may have also experienced.

 I enjoy the confidence being able to do many different kinds of physical work competently brings.
 Those skills are useful, however, only because I own the tools necessary to perform that work.
-Accordingly, I would never get rid of quality useful tools because to do so would mean I could no longer perform the type of work those tools are made for.
+Accordingly, so long as I have the space, I would never get rid of quality useful tools because to do so would mean I could no longer perform the type of work those tools make possible.